onyxium-strategies/onyxium-strategy-worker/README.md

-# Coinflow Strategy Worker
+# Onyxium Strategy Worker
-An end user specifies the conditions and actions of his strategy in the frontend.
+An end user specifies the conditions and actions of his strategy in the frontend (see [onyxium-webapp-client](https://github.com/onyxium-strategies/onyxium-webapp-client).
 When the end user is done this strategy is send to the collector which collects all jobs.
 All jobs are parsed to a K-ary tree structure.
 Then the collector send it to the dispatcher which dispatches the job to a worker.
 The worker keeps running the job untill it is finished.

 # Getting started
 Install go: https://golang.org/dl/
 Make sure your $GOPATH is correct.
 In order to clone a private bitbucket repo we need to enable default cloning with SSH instead of https.
-`git config --global url."git@bitbucket.org:".insteadOf "https://bitbucket.org/"`
-`go get bitbucket.org/onyxium/onyxium-strategy-worker`
+`go get https://github.com/onyxium-strategies/o yxiumstrategy-worker.git`
 `cd $GOPATH/bin`
 `./onyxium-strategy-worker`